AmedBrook/Pulp_MILP-Hybrid-Energy-Optimization/mkdocs/docs/index.md

 ###### Environment.

-* `$ conda create --HEO_model python=3.9.7` - Create a new environment aside of the root, and name it somthing recognisable, we named here as HEO_model, we have used here python version 3.9.7. to do so you tape.
+* Create a new environment aside of the root, and name it somthing recognisable, we named here as HEO_model, we have used here python version 3.9.7.

+To do so, run the command : `$ conda create --HEO_model python=3.9.7`

 ###### Requirements and Dependencies.